A Design Laboratory.

-Over the past five years, we've been studying the different types of conflicts that affect territories around the world:
+Over the past seven years, we've been studying the different types of conflicts that affect territories around the world:

 From the impacts of the Arab Israeli conflict on the longest continuously inhabited city on Earth... to the Syrian/Jordanian border where thousands of refugees are stranded in No Man's Land... to Central America where drought and climate change are propelling migration to the United States... to Bosnia & Croatia where the Balkan Conflict destroyed invaluable cultural heritage and patrimony... to New York City where children attend the most racially segregated public schools in the nation...